crafn/clover/README.md

 After succesfull build an executable is located at `builds/win*`

 ### On Linux
-1. Install dependencies; required packages when using a clean installation of lubuntu with nvidia gpu are
+1. Install dependencies; required packages are (on lubuntu with nvidia gpu):
     - mesa-common-dev (for gl.h)
     - libx11-dev (for glfw)
     - libxxf86vm-dev (for glfw)